egluckthaler/starfish/README.md

 # starfish :rocket:

+<img
+  src="/data/element_logo_color.png"
+  style="align: right; margin: 0 auto; width: 228px; height: 251px">

 starfish is a computational workflow for large mobile element discovery.
 Built primarily for annotating [giant *Starship* elements](https://academic.oup.com/mbe/article/39/5/msac109/6588634) in fungal genomes, it can be easily adapted to find any large mobile element (≥6kb) that shares the same basic architecture as a fungal *Starship* or a bacterial integrative and conjugative element: a "captain" gene with zero or more "cargo" genes downstream of its 3' end.

-<img
-  src="/data/element_logo_color.png"
-  title="Starship architecture"
-  style="display: left; margin: 0 auto; width: 228px; height: 251px">

 ## overview